2020-21 CAST Visiting Artist

 Breaking down and building up the languages of rap

-Fiasco’s work as a rapper and producer is informed by his interests in cognitive science, linguistics, semiotics, and computing.
-During his CAST residency, he shares insights from his work as an entrepreneur and community advocate, for instance working with the Society of Spoken Art (SOSA), an educational guild for aspiring and established rappers, of which he is a co-founder.
+Wasalu Jaco, better known as Lupe Fiasco’s work as a rapper and producer is informed by his interests in cognitive science, linguistics, semiotics, and computing.
+During his 2021 CAST residency, he shared insights from his work as an entrepreneur and community advocate, for instance working with the Society of Spoken Art (SOSA), an educational guild for aspiring and established rappers, of which he is a co-founder.

-Montfort and Fiasco also lead “Code Cypher,” a programming competition for language and rhythm that engages teams of MIT students in a one-day creative coding event in fall 2021.
+In fall 2021, Montfort and Fiasco led “Code Cypher,” a programming competition for language and rhythm that engages teams of MIT students in a one-day creative coding event.

 “Code Cypher” Programming Competition